-A mild electrolyte imbalance can be corrected by taking an electrolyte supplement and proactively consuming foods and beverages high in natural electrolytes, but a more severe electrolyte imbalance can be very dangerous and requires medical attention.
+A mild electrolyte imbalance can be corrected by taking an electrolyte supplement and proactively consuming foods and beverages high in natural electrolytes, but more severe electrolyte imbalances can be very dangerous and require medical attention.

-You should definitely seek medical attention if you notice any of the following symptoms:
+You should definitely see a doctor if you notice any of the following symptoms: